sysadmin-info/sysadmin.info.pl/content/en/blog/gitlab-integration-with-awx-automating-ansible-playbook-execution.md

 ---
-title: From Zero to Hero - Step-by-Step AWX Configuration and Management
+title: Gitlab Integration with AWX - Automating Ansible Playbook Execution
-date: 2024-02-29T10:00:00+00:00
+date: 2024-03-07T13:00:00+00:00
-description: Starting work with AWX, the open-source version of Ansible Tower, requires several steps to configure and launch your first job.
-Here is a detailed step-by-step guide to help you achieve your goal.
+description: Discover the steps required to start working with AWX, the open-source version of Ansible Tower, utilizing a GitLab repository to manage Ansible playbooks.
+Our article is a comprehensive step-by-step guide that shows how to configure and run your first task in AWX, fetching playbooks from a GitLab repository.
+Learn how to install AWX, configure Ansible projects, add inventory, and create task templates.
+You'll also find practical tips and additional information on automation and documentation.
+Start your automation journey with AWX today!
 draft: false
 hideToc: false
 enableToc: true